Marcell Ozuna Player Props: Braves vs. Twins

 Marcell Ozuna At The Plate

-- Ozuna has picked up an RBI in 37.1% of his games this season, with more than one RBI in 16.1% of his games.
-He has also driven in three or more runs in two contests.
+- In 36.5% of his games this season, Ozuna has had at least one RBI.
+He's picked up more than one in 15.9% and driven in three or more of his team's runs in two contests.

-- He has scored in 27 of 62 games this year, and more than once 4 times.
+- He has scored in 27 of 63 games this season, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.